Heinrich Müller (Gestapo): Disappearance

-Walter Schellenberg alleged in his memoir that Müller had defected to the Soviet Union in 1945.
-He also wrote that a German officer—who had been a prisoner of war in the USSR—claimed to have seen Müller in Moscow in 1948, and that he had died shortly afterward.
-There is no reference in the memoir as to who the German officer was or any other details that might help verify this claim.
+In a brief passage in his memoirs, Walter Schellenberg alleged that Müller joined the Communists in 1945.
+He also wrote that in 1950, an unnamed German officer who had been a prisoner of war in the USSR said he saw Müller in Moscow in 1948 and that he died shortly afterward.
 The capture and subsequent trial of Adolf Eichmann in 1960 sparked new interest in Müller's whereabouts.
 Although Eichmann revealed no specific information, he told his Israeli interrogators that he believed that Müller was still alive.
-The West German office in charge of the prosecution of war criminals charged the police to investigate.
+The West German office in charge of prosecuting war criminals requested investigation by local police in Bavaria and Berlin.
 The possibility that Müller was working for the USSR was considered, but no definite information was gained.
 Müller's family and his former secretary were placed under surveillance by the Allies in case he was corresponding with them.

 The West Germans investigated several reports of Müller's body being found and buried in the days after the fall of Berlin.
 The reports were contradictory, not wholly reliable, and it was not possible to confirm any of them.
-One such report came from Walter Lüders, a former member of the Volkssturm, who said he had been part of a burial unit which had found the body of an SS general in the garden of the Reich Chancellery, with the identity papers of Heinrich Müller.
+One such report came from Walter Lüders, a former member of the Volkssturm, who said he had been part of a burial unit which had found the body of an SS general in the Reich Chancellery garden with the identity papers of Heinrich Müller.
 The body had been buried in a mass grave at the old Jewish Cemetery on Grosse Hamburger Strasse in the Soviet Sector.
 Since this location was in East Berlin in 1961, the gravesite could not be investigated by West German authorities, nor has there been any attempt to excavate the site since the reunification of Germany.

 In 1961, Lieutenant-Colonel Michael Goleniewski, the Deputy Chief of Polish Military Counter Intelligence, defected to the U.S. Goleniewski had worked as an interrogator of captured German officials from 1948 to 1952.
-He never met Müller but said he had heard from his Soviet superiors that sometime between 1950 and 1952, the Soviets had "picked up Müller and taken him to Moscow".
+He never met Müller, but said he had heard from his Soviet superiors that sometime between 1950 and 1952, the Soviets had "picked up Müller and taken him to Moscow".
 The CIA tried to track down the men Goleniewski named as having worked with Müller in Moscow but were unable to confirm his story.
 Israel also continued to pursue Müller: in 1967, two Israeli operatives were caught by West German police attempting to break into the Munich apartment of Müller's wife.
 (Note: Frischauer, Willi (16 November 1967), "This Man Mueller," Evening Standard, Issue: 44603.)